burlen/VisIt-dashboards/README.md

         git pull github master

-6. In the scripts directory make a copy of one of the existing pairs fo files, *hostname-config.cmake* and *hostname-test.sh*.
+6. In the scripts directory make a copy of one of the existing pairs of files to *hostname-config.cmake* and *hostname-test.sh*.
+Modify the copies of these files to fit the paths of your system.
 Back in the root directory make symlinks to the new copies.
-Modify the copies of these files to fit the paths of your system.
 7. Setup a cron job to run the dashboard at a convinient time.
-For example
+For example use *crontab -e* and add one or both of the following.

          # Nightly
          0 6 * * * /path/to/root/hostname-test.sh Nightly